What is Farxiga?

 - Dehydration.
 Farxiga can cause some people to become dehydrated (the loss of body water and salt).
 Dehydration may cause you to feel dizzy, faint, lightheaded, or weak, especially when you stand up (orthostatic hypotension).
+There have been reports of sudden kidney injury in people with Type 2 diabetes who are taking Farxiga.
 You may be at a higher risk of dehydration if you:

 - take medicines to lower your blood pressure, including water pills (diuretics)

 - are 65 years of age or older

 Talk to your doctor about what you can do to prevent dehydration including how much fluid you should drink on a daily basis.